Overcoming health disparities is one of our most pressing challenges.

 A person's race or ethnic background, gender or zip code shouldn’t determine whether they live or die from cancer, COVID-19 or any other disease.
-With your support of Fred Hutch, we can ensure all people get the prevention, treatment, care — and cures — they need.
+With your support of Fred Hutch, we can ensure all people get the prevention, treatment — and cures — they need.

 Lifesaving research demands curiosity, creativity and varied perspectives.
 That’s why diversity is a core Fred Hutch value and integral to our work.
 We were the first U.S. cancer center to pledge commitment to CEO Action for Diversity & Inclusion, we cultivate a workplace that welcomes diverse perspectives and experiences, and we are committed to eliminating health disparities.

 For more than two decades, Fred Hutch researchers have been making inroads against inequities in treatment and outcomes for people with cancer and other diseases, including COVID-19.
 But more significant investments are needed if we are to achieve our mission: ending the suffering caused by cancer and other diseases — not just for some people, but for everyone.